sixone11/Wemics/README.md

 In this repository, we introduced a single-base resolution methylation quantification method by weighting methylation of consecutive CpG sites (Wemics) in genomic regions.
 Wemics reveals cell heterogeneity in DNA methylation by distinguishing methylated reads, unmethylated reads and paritially methylated reads in bulk sequenced cells.
 It provides reliable quantification of DNA methylation levels by borrowing information from consecutive CpG sites as there is a strong dependency of DNA methylation among consecutive CpG sites.

 # Code
-This repository contains the scripts used to extract the methylation level from CpG sites under Wemics quantification.
+This repository contains scripts for extracting methylation levels at CpG sites under Wemics quantification.

 Code contains:
 - `pipeline.bash`